KariHab/KariHab/README.md

 * 🎮 Discovering game dev with Zenva

-* 🧮 Exploring the field of Data Science & Databases with Udemy
+* 🧮 Exploring the field of Data Science & Machine Learning with Udemy

 -------------------